mdw/shasum/README.md

   -c COMPARE, --compare COMPARE
                         provide a hash or file containing hash to compare -s SIZE, --size SIZE
-						choose output size in bytes, only used with blake2, default is 20 bytes
+						choose output size in bytes, 8, 16, 20, 24, 32, 40, 64 for blake2, default is 20 bytes,
+						choose 32 or 64 bytes for SHA3, default is 64 bytes

 ### examples: